 The time has come, the day is now, wheels up, I’m headed eastbound and straight out of American land!
 Bernice and I are off to conquer the world together.
 Pause.
 I bet some readers are asking themselves, “Who is Bernice?
 I thought Rita was traveling alone?”
 Well everyone meet Bernice!

 Well we made it.
 As soon as I disembarked the possibly rolling deathtrap, a smile of Botox level force became plastered to my face.
-The upward pointing corners of my mouth refusing to droop even as I went through security and proceeded to the gate… or at least to the board displaying flight and gate numbers.
-My flight was not posted, but as I was three hours early for boarding I didn’t think much of it.
-The time got to be 8:00, one hour before boarding was to begin, still nothing.
+I’m sure some people were thinking, “man whatever I need some of whatever this girl’s on.”
+The upward pointing corners of my mouth refusing to droop even as I went through security and proceeded to the gate… or at least to the board displaying gate numbers.
+My flight was not posted, but as I was three hours early I didn’t think much of it.
+The time got to be 8:00, one hour before boarding began, and still nothing.
 Greaaaat.
 I asked a TSA officer what the deal was, and her only advice was to leave the secure area and go all the way back to the Thomas Cook airline desk for help.
 Sh*t!

 With chest heaving and sweat forming I hightailed it back to the desk.
 As I began to explain how I checked in online but still had no gate number, the desk attendant curtly cleared up my confusion stating, “yeah we don’t actually do online check in.”
 With a new boarding pass in hand, I dashed off, once more passed through security, and in typical Serra travel style HURRIED along to my gate.
 (I am certain my PR for the 1500m dash has occurred in an airport, whether it was ALT, ILM, or MYR I have flow out and through them all.)